 - Install the cooling unit and plug it in.

 We have many styles of racking available to suit your tastes and budget.
-Call one of our IWA consultants to order custom racking or to create a 2D or 3D plan of your cellar.
-The cost of any 3D plan will be applied to your racking order.
-Or you can choose to do it yourself with our easy to assemble kits.
-When buying racking, here are few things you should consider:
+Call one of our IWA consultants at *800) 527-4071 x1 to order custom racking or receive a CAD drawing plan of your cellar.
+Or you can choose to create the racking yourself with our easy to assemble kits.
+When buying racking, consider:

 - What kind of bottles will your cellar hold?
 Large format bottles and wood cases need different storage than standard 750ml. bottles.